EpsilonSolutions/netscaler-command-reference/docs/ns/ns-partition/ns-partition.md

 Type of the Partition

 <b>maxBandwidth</b>
-Maximum bandwidth in Kbps, permitted on this partition.
+Maximum bandwidth, in Kbps, that the partition can consume.
+A zero value indicates the bandwidth is unrestricted on the partition and it can consume up to the system limits.

 <b>minBandwidth</b>
-Minimum bandwidth in Kbps, permitted on this partition.
+Minimum bandwidth, in Kbps, that the partition can consume.
+A zero value indicates the bandwidth is unrestricted on the partition and it can consume up to the system limits

 <b>maxConn</b>
-Maximum number of connections permitted on this partition.
+Maximum number of concurrent connections that can be open in the partition.
+A zero value indicates no limit on number of open connections.

 <b>maxMemLimit</b>
-Maximum memory allowed for this partition in megabytes.
+Maximum memory, in megabytes, allocated to the partition.
+A zero value indicates the memory is unlimited on the partition and it can consume up to the system limits.

 <b>stateflag</b>
 Used internally for display.